 We absolutely LOVE our Mountainsmith TLS bag.
 We had been using it for years prior to caching, but when we started caching…we realized that it really is perfect!
 You can even turn your AdventureCaching Bag into a trackable by sewing a trackable patch on it (like we have).
 It is an amazingly functional, lightweight bag to hold your geocaching supplies.

-Geocaching Supplies – Great Gifts For You…or Your Friends!
+Geocaching Supplies Are Great Gifts Too!

 We hope you’ve discovered some new, and useful items for your upcoming caching adventures — or for your friends are might just be getting into Geocaching.
 These items make great gifts for others, as well as yourself.

-For more ideas, check out our Geocaching Gear shop (click the banner below).
+For more ideas, check out our Geocaching Gear Shop (click the banner below).
 Happy caching!